 - Page response times and download errors.

 If you contact our customer service team, we will collect your first and last name, your email address or phone number (whichever one you used to contact us), and your message.
+We have a legitimate interest to keep this data for all the time that you are a customer with us and some time after that.
 This is to ensure that we can answer any future queries you may have as quickly as possible.

 At times, we may need to verify your age or identity.
 In this instance we will ask for a proof of identification proportionate to that of your request e.g. a utility bill, or if needed, a copy of your driving license.
 When you send these forms of identification through, only our customer service team will be able to view these and once they have verified your identity or your age, the copy of your identification will be securely destroyed.
 We never store this information.